provenance-io/provenance/docs/proto-docs.md

-<a name="provenance.msgfees.v1.RemoveMsgBasedFeesProposal"></a>
+<a name="provenance.msgfees.v1.RemoveMsgBasedFeeProposal"></a>

-### RemoveMsgBasedFeesProposal
+### RemoveMsgBasedFeeProposal
-RemoveMsgBasedFeesProposal defines a governance proposal to delete a current msg based fees
+RemoveMsgBasedFeeProposal defines a governance proposal to delete a current msg based fee

 | Field | Type | Label | Description |